An ACT Government Website

 How to apply for the Disaster Ready Fund.
 The fund is for projects to manage the physical, social and economic impacts of disasters caused by climate change and other natural hazards.

-Disaster Ready Fund Round Three
+Disaster Ready Fund Round Four

 This grant is for projects that address the physical and social impacts of disasters on our community.
 The Australian Government’s Disaster Ready Fund funds the grant.